bigfanjs/super-heroes-app/README.md

   ``yarn start``

 ## Usage
-This app is mobile-first so before taking the steps bellow, please toggle the device toolbar on the browser or just manually resize it to take the shape of a mobile device.
+This app is mobile-first so before taking the steps bellow, please toggle the device toolbar on the browser or just manually resize your browser to take the shape of a mobile device.

 * Creating a new super hero:
   1. Start the App